 Fluid flows at large length and velocity scales are canonical examples of high-dimensional chaotic behavior.
 We discuss the application of our framework to such flows using a numerical model of the chaotic lid-driven cavity flow.
 This flow consists of an incompressible fluid in a 2D square domain, $\mathcal{D}=[-1,1]^2$, with solid walls, where the steady sliding of the top wall, given by

 induces a circulatory fluid motion inside the cavity.
 The Reynolds number of this flow is defined as $Re=2/\kappa$ where $\kappa$ is the kinematic viscosity of the fluid in the numerical simulation.
 The cavity flow at $Re=30,000$ converges to a measure-preserving chaotic attractor exhibiting a purely continuous Koopman spectrum \cite{arbabi2017study}.
-Here we model the evolution of the post-transient cavity flow in two steps: first we use the modes obtained by Spectral Proper Orthogonal Decomposition (SPOD) \cite{lumley1970stochastic,towne2018spectral} as a spatial basis for description of the flow evolution.
+Here, we model the evolution of the post-transient cavity flow in two steps: first, we use the modes obtained by Spectral Proper Orthogonal Decomposition (SPOD) \cite{lumley1970stochastic,towne2018spectral} as a spatial basis for description of the flow evolution.
 We justify the use of SPOD modes through its connection with the spectral expansion of the Koopman operator with continuous spectrum.
 In the second step, we use the framework based on measure transport and spectral matching to find the stochastic model that captures the evolution of flow in the SPOD coordinates.

 Consider a non-homogenous stationary turbulent flow.
-The velocity field at each point is a random variable defined on the underlying measure-preserving attractor, but due to non-homogeneity these random variables have different statistics and spectra.
-However, since all these variable arise from the same underlying attractor we can define characteristic spatial fields that connect the spectra of various variables through the notion of Koopman spectral measure.
+The velocity field at each point is a random variable defined on the underlying measure-preserving attractor, but due to non-homogeneity, velocity at different points have different statistics and spectra.
+However, since all these variables arise from the same underlying attractor, we can define characteristic spatial fields that connect the spectra of various variables through the notion of Koopman spectral measure.
 Let $\ub_\x$ and $\ub_{\x'}$ denote velocity field at location $\x$ and $\x'$ in the flow domain.
 The spectral expansion of the Koopman operator for these two random variables is

 where $ \rho_{\x,\x'}$ is the Koopman cross spectral density of $\ub_\x$ and $\ub_{\x'}$, and $<\cdot,\cdot>_\mu$ is the inner product with respect to the invariant measure on the attractor \cite{mezic2005}.
-The SPOD modes of the flow at frequency $\omega$, denoted by $\psi(\x,\omega)$, are defined as solutions of the eigenvalue problem \footnote{In contrast to \cite{towne2018spectral} we do not include the time-dependence oscillation in the definition of SPOD modes, since for chaotic systems there are no observables with single-frequency oscillations. }
+The SPOD modes of the flow at frequency $\omega$, denoted by $\psi(\x,\omega)$, are defined as solutions of the eigenvalue problem \footnote{In contrast to \cite{towne2018spectral} we do not include the time-dependent oscillation in the definition of SPOD modes, since for chaotic systems there are no observables with single-frequency oscillations. }